 On the Highline College campus, student housing operates under an electronic access control system.
 All entrances to the residence building remain locked at all times and only Highline College student residents and authorized staff are given electronic access to enter the building; the system denies entry to all unauthorized persons.
-These cards are not transferrable.
+These cards are not transferable and are immediately wiped of access once a resident has moved out of the building.